VIRTUAL STOREFRONT PLATFORM LICENSE AGREEMENT

 1.1.
 In General.
 Company hereby grants to Customer a limited, non-exclusive, non-transferable license to use the Platform during the Term, solely for the operation of the Portal (the “License”).

 1.2.
 White Label Branding.
-The Portal shall be branded under Customer’s name and shall be accessible to the public under a URL designated by Customer.
+The Portal shall be accessible to the public under a URL designated by Customer.
 “Cureate” branding shall only appear on the top and bottom of the licensed webpages.

 1.3.
 Restrictions.
 Customer shall not (i) decompile or reverse engineer the Platform or otherwise attempt to obtain the source code for the Platform; (ii) sublicense or allow any other person to use the Platform, except pursuant to the normal operation of the Portal (e.g., to list companies, products, projects, and/or campaigns); (iii) use the name or proprietary logo(s) of Company without Company’s prior written consent; (iv) use the Platform for any purpose other than the operation of the Portal; (v) use the Platform in a manner that interferes with the use of Platform by Company or its other customers; or (vi) without giving at least ninety (90) days’ notice to Company, commence development of an electronic platform for the purpose of offering such electronic platform to other portals, in competition with the Platform.